Why do some color values on my LED fixtures change when I use the color picker, but others don't?

 Explanation

-If a manufacturer has not provided calibration data for a particular color, there is no way for the Eos software to know how to adjust that color's value based on control from a color picker or display it in Augment3d.
+If a manufacturer had not provided calibration data for a particular color, there is no way for the Eos software to know how to adjust that color's value based on control from a color picker or display it in Augment3d.
 If the color picker guessed incorrectly, the color chosen wouldn't match the visible output of the fixture.

 As a result, if there is not calibration data for some color parameters, control over those parameters is manual only.
 For example:

-- Channel 1 on the left is patched as Generic > RGBL 8B.
+• Channel 1 on the left is patched as Generic > RGBL 8B.
 Channel 2 on the right is patched as ETC ColorSource PAR Direct.

-- In Live, Channel 1 and 2 are at full, and a purple color is picked via the color picker:
+• In Live, Channel 1 and 2 are at full, and a purple color is picked via the color picker

 Channel 1's Lime attribute remains at '100' in grey - it is not changed.
 Channel 2's Lime attribute is changed to '45' in Red - it is changed.

-- Channel 1 + 2 {Lime} at 75 Enter
+• Channel 1 + 2 {Lime} at 75 Enter

 Channel 1's Lime attribute is now Red - it is manually controlled.
 Notice that Channel 2's beam color has changed since Lime is contributing to the Augment3d rendering.
 Channel 1's beam color is not changed - Lime is not contributing to the Augment3d rendering.

-- Channel 1+2 Red Green Blue At 0 Enter
+• Channel 1+2 Red Green Blue At 0 Enter

 Channel 1 now appears to have "no output".

-- Channel 1+2 @ 3/106 Enter
+• Channel 1+2 @ 3/106 Enter

 This sets the channels to "Lee 106" color filter.
 Channel 1's Lime attribute continues to be 75, not the Gel Reference.